ssjkhan/Ga-project-1/README.md

 ## Blurb

 Welcome to Battleship, Project-1 for Toronto SEI-55, by Saad Khan.
-This is a browser implementation of the game battleship, where two masterminds face off in a daring game of chance, strategy, and mental warfare.
-Can you beat the computer?
+This is a browser implementation of the game battleship, where you and your captain face off against an enemy crew in a daring game of chance, strategy, and mental warfare.
+Can you beat the Dreaded Captain Roger?

 ## Technologies Used